 - € 0.00

-Burano island, pier located 80 meters from the ACTV public transport stop 'A' and 20 meters from the bridge connecting Burano to Mazzorbo.
+Burano, pier located 80 meters from stop 'A' of the ACTV service and 20 meters from the bridge that connects Burano to Mazzorbo

-We advise you to arrive at the meeting point at least 10 minutes before the departure time specified.
+- Please arrive at the meeting point at least 10 minutes before the departure time.

-This is a shared tour, which means there might be other participants going on the tour with you.
+- This tour is shared, so there might be other people with you.

 In exceptional cases and/or reasons of force majeure (i.e. acts of nature, strikes, exceptional closures,serious unexpected events or health problems experienced by the person in charge with the service after which it is really impossible to find a substitute) the service you booked might be cancelled.
 If this should happen, you will be informed as soon as possible and, according to the type of service you booked, you will have the possibility to choose between postponing the service on the first date available or receiving a total refund of the price paid, if the cancellation policy of the service itself allows a refund.